 The CMOSREF (CMOS Reference Voltage) signal provides a DC level reference voltage for the CMOS input buffers.
-CMOSREF must be generated from a stable 1.5-V supply and must meet the $V{CMOSREF}$ specification.
-The same 1.5-V supply should be used to power the chipset CMOS I/O buffers that drive the CMOS signals.
-Please refer to the platform design guidelines for resistor divider recommendations.
+CMOSREF must be generated from a stable 1.5-V supply (830 chipset family), 2.5 V (440MX chipset family) and must meet the VCMOSREF specification.
+The same 1.5V (830 chipset family) or 2.5 V (440MX chipset family) supply should be used to power the chipset CMOS I/O buffers that drive the CMOS signals.
+The Thevenin equivalent impedance of the VCMOSREF generation circuits must be less than 0.5 K Ω /1 K Ω (i.e., top resistor 500 Ω , bottom resistor 1 K Ω) for 830 chipset family.
+The Thevenin equivalent impedance of the VCMOSREF generation circuits must be less than 0.75 K Ω /0.5 K Ω (i.e., top resistor 750 Ω , bottom resistor 500 Ω) for Intel 440MX chipset family.
+Please refer to the platform design guidelines for other resistor divider recommendations.